A few shorts hours in Lisbon Portugal gave us a taste of this city which is rich in culture and history. So much so that we will plan to return.

 For private transfers from Lisbon Airport click here for costs.

-For tickets for the Aerobus from Lisbon Airport click here to purchase.
+For tickets for the Aerobus from Lisbon Airport for under Euros 5 click here to purchase.

 We always recommend travel insurance when you travel.